 The on-chip bootloader provides a way to transfer application code and tables from an external source to the on-chip RAM at power up.
-The 5501 provides several options to download the code to accommodate varying system requirements.
+The 5502 provides several options to download the code to accommodate varying system requirements.
 These options include:

-- Host-port interface (HPI) boot in multiplexed mode - External memory boot (via EMIF) from 16-bit asynchronous memory - Serial port boot (from McBSP0) with 16-bit element length - SPI EPROM boot (from McBSP0) supporting EPROMs with 24-bit addresses - IC EPROM boot (from IC) supporting EPROMs larger than 512K bits - UART boot - Direct execution (no boot) from 16-bit or 32-bit external asynchronous memory
+- · Host-port interface (HPI) boot, both in multiplexed and non-multiplexed modes - External memory boot (via EMIF) from 16-bit asynchronous memory - Serial port boot (from McBSP0) with 16-bit element length - SPI EPROM boot (from McBSP0) supporting EPROMs with 24-bit addresses - IC EPROM boot (from IC) supporting EPROMs larger than 512K bits - UART boot - Direct execution (no boot) from 16- or 32-bit external asynchronous memory